 Name: Raeita Mehraban Teymouri

-The expected outcome of my research is a virtual twin of the SLS process that closely represents and fully simulates relevant behavior of the physical AM process.
-The virtual twin is modeled through a physics engine and needs to be validated with experimental data to ensure robustness and maturity.
+The expected outcome of my research is a semi-empirical model that would be an efficient alternative for physics-based or data-driven models.
+Also, if time permits, a virtual twin of the SLM process that closely represents and fully simulates relevant behavior of the physical AM process would be developed.
+Both the virtual twin and the semi-empirical model need to be validated with experimental data to ensure robustness and maturity.